svenvc/blog/2025-09-15-elixir-google-authenticator.md

 DateTime.utc_now() |> DateTime.to_unix()
 ```

-The pipe operator takes the result of the first expression and sends it as first argument to the next expression.
+The pipe operator, `|>`, takes the result of the first expression and sends it as first argument to the next expression.
 So basically it is the same as the nesting both expressions.

 ```elixir